 "Preserve Maine Waters" Stickers

-Beginning 2008, the purchase of a new sticker for owners of Maine-registered watercraft is automatically combined with the watercraft registration fee.
-The sticker, which now reads Stop Aquatic Hitchhikers -- Preserve Maine Waters and is physically attached to the Maine watercraft registration, has been required since 2002 for all motorized watercraft on inland waters.
+The annual sticker for owners of Maine-registered watercraft is automatically combined with the watercraft registration fee.
+The sticker, which reads Stop Aquatic Hitchhikers -- Preserve Maine Waters and is physically attached to the Maine watercraft registration, has been required since 2002 for all motorized watercraft on inland waters.

-Owners of non-Maine registered boats will continue to be required to purchase and affix a separate nonresident sticker.
-Neither type of owner sees new or additional costsjust an automatically combined cost for owners of Maine-registered watercraft.
+Owners of non-Maine registered boats are required to purchase and affix a separate nonresident sticker.

 No sticker is required for operating a boat in tidal waters.
 Contact your regional Warden Service for the exact boundary between tidal and waters specific rivers.
 "Motorized watercraft" includes any boat with any type of motor, including canoes with electric motors and personal watercraft.